AnkithSharmaji/SocialMediaDashboard/README.md

 ### Folder Structure
 The project is organized into two main directories:

-backend/: Contains the server code.
+backend/: Contains the server code - Controllers, Models and routes

-frontend/: Contains the client (React) code.
+frontend/: Contains the client (React) code - Public and src

 Refer to the folder structure in the project for more details.